SpoonLabs/coming/README.md

 The value `-mode mineinstance` means to detect instances of a change pattern (in the previous example, insert a binary operator AST node).

 The argument `-location` indicates the location of the project to analyze.
-By default, Coming analyzes Git projects, so the `-location`  should be the path to the cloned project.
+By default, Coming analyzes Git projects(as per `-input`), so the `-location`  should be the path to the cloned project.
 Moreover, the argument `branch` allows to specify the Git branch to analyze (by default, it analyzes  the `master` branch).

 The argument  `-output` is used to indicate the folder where Coming will write the results.